carlitoselmago/twitter_profile_likes_downloader/README.md

 ## TODO:

-- Move scroll to download all posts
+- test headless mode
+- add options thru terminal menu to choose likes page or any other page